Posted 1 week ago in Small business

-Goods and Services Tax (GST) is an indirect tax that is charged for supplying goods and services in India.
+Goods and Services Tax (GST/VAT) is an indirect tax that is charged for supplying goods and services in India.
 Goods and Services Tax is levied on the price or value of the goods and services.
 Goods and Services Tax brought all the indirect taxes such as Value Added Tax (VAT), excise, service tax together under a single taxation system which were imposed on the goods and services sold in India.

 This category applies to those who are running a business in India.
 Normal taxpayers are not requiring a deposit.